-JGC employees and executives make approximately 5,600 overseas business trips per year, and approximately 500 JGC personnel are stationed overseas at any one time, in 30 different countries.
+JGC employees and executives make approximately 5,000 overseas business trips per year, and approximately 500 JGC personnel are stationed overseas at one time, in 30 different countries.

-Therefore, JGC has established Security Management Office available on a 24-7 basis to cope immediately with any risks employees stationed overseas might face, including natural disasters, acts of terrorism, war, pandemics, crimes, riots, traffic accidents, and illness.
+Therefore, JGC has established Crisis Management Office available on a 24-7 basis to cope immediately with any risks employees stationed overseas might face, including natural disasters, acts of terrorism, conflict, pandemics.

 JGC puts emphasis on pre-emptive measures for risk prevention, particularly the following three points:

 Organize and analyze security information, and dispatch necessary information in a timely manner, in order to share risk information among JGC employees.

 Establishment of Security Measures/Establishment Support

 At JGC construction sites in countries/regions with high security risk, JGC actively supports and instructs the establishment of security measures.
 By conducting an audit to ensure the effectiveness of such security measures, JGC supports to maintain the best security system.

 JGC provides company-wide security education to deepen each employee's understanding and interest of security.